tabularelf/Collage/0.4.0/collage-render-pipeline.md

 # CollageRenderPipeline()

-This covers the `CollageRenderPipeline()` constructor, where mulitple images can be batched together into one or several vertex buffers and drawn all at once, while not having to worry about which image came from which texture page.
+This covers the `CollageRenderPipeline()` constructor, where multiple images can be batched together into one or several vertex buffers and drawn all at once, while not having to worry about which image came from which texture page.

 ### `CollageRenderPipeline()`